 “Our AI can be used in any industry” is supreme naiveté, and is stated almost exclusively by marketers who don’t yet know who they serve and how.

 The code is easy compared to finding a fruitful business fit – and a prospect type with both need and budget.

 Almost any vendor’s technology could work “anywhere.”
-But the vendors driving value (and winning revenue) know what junctures their tech can fit into, and what users/stakeholders they can reliable deliver value for.
+But the vendors driving value (and winning revenue) know what junctures their tech can fit into, and what users and stakeholders they can reliably deliver value for.

 This article will be broken out into three sections, each building off the next in a logical progression:

 - Using a Core Message to Simplify the AI Sale

 - Using a Beachhead Use Case to Support an AI Sale

 Throughout this series we’ll be touching on previous Emerj Plus articles about the go-to-market process for AI products.
 We’ll begin by determining a beachhead message:

 - Core Message: A market message with a clear (a) target market (a “who”, which might imply industry, role, etc) and (b) promise to that target market (a “what”, asdf) that reliably generates leads (interest potential prospects) and sales (paying customers).

 - Beachhead Use Case: A specific use case that (a) appeals specifically to the pressing (budgeted) needs of a potential customer, and that (b) your firm can actually deliver on reliably.